 The Wesley Handbell Choir is a multigenerational group of players, with skill levels ranging from novice to expert.
 Players work together, in a fun and relaxed environment, to make beautiful music to accompany worship at Wesley.
 The Handbell Choir plays on the first Sunday of each month during the traditional worship, as well as at special occasions.
 With rehearsal once a week (7:00pm on Wednesdays in room 49), scheduled around the University of Illinois break schedule, the Handbell Choir offers a unique and low-stress way to enjoy making music.
-If you are interested in joining—the choir welcomes everyone, even if you’ve never touched a handbell before—contact Morgan Boes at email@example.com.
-Small ensembles are available for special performances; please contact Morgan to schedule.
+If you are interested in joining—the choir welcomes everyone, even if you’ve never touched a handbell before—contact the choir director at firstname.lastname@example.org.
+Small ensembles are available for special performances; please contact the director to schedule.

 The praise band at Wesley is a small, flexible, and eclectic group of musicians who lead the 11:15 worship service.
 We have been blessed to have a number of committed and talented individuals over the past few years.
 The current line-up includes a pianist, drummer, bassist, back-up vocalist, and acoustic guitar- though the drummer often breaks out in a flute or melodica solo, and the guitarist has been known to dabble on mandolin or trumpet.
 Most of the group’s members are graduate students, so the rehearsal schedule tends to be a bit erratic.
 All music is read from lead sheets so interested musicians should have a relatively good ear.
 Music is mainly drawn from contemporary Christian musicians such as Gungor, Chris Tomlin, John Mark McMillian, Israel Houghton, Ascend the Hill, and Rend Collective Experiment.
 The goal is to worship together through creating music that any congregation member can join in on.
 Its about participation, not presentation.
 We are open to just about any creative and spirit-filled musician who wants to join us, its quite informal.
 Play the viola de gamba?
 The hurdy-gurdy?
 Banjolele?
 Come join us!
 Something more traditional?
 We’ll take you too!
 Want more info?
 Email Brian Sullivan at email@example.com or just go say “Hi!” to him after church.
 He’s the one with a guitar and a beard, seldom seen without either.